-SHEEP & GOATS
+SHEEP AND GOATS

-All sexually intact sheep_must have an individual Scrapie Flock of Origin identification tag.
-All sexually intact goats must be identified with an individual Scrapie Flock of Origin identification tag or by an official tattoo registered with USDA (to register, call 1-888-873-2824).
+All sexually intact sheep must have an individual Scrapie Flock of Origin identification tag (Ex.
+IA1234-5678) or another official Scrapie tag.
+All sexually intact goats must be identified with an individual Scrapie Flock of Origin identification tag (Ex.
+IA1234-5678), another official Scrapie tag, or by an official tattoo registered with USDA (to register, call 1-866-USDA-TAG; 1-866-873-2824).
+Wethers less than 18 months of age are required to have an individual identification and a Scrapie tag may be used, but a Scrapie tag is not required.

-POULTRY & BIRDS
+POULTRY AND BIRDS

-All poultry exhibited must come from US Pullorum - Typhoid clean or equivalent flocks or have had a negative Pullorum Typhoid test within 90 days of public exhibition and the test must have been performed by an authorized tester.
+All poultry exhibited must come from U.S. Pullorum-Typhoid clean or equivalent flocks or have had a negative Pullorum-Typhoid test within 90 days of public exhibition and the test must have been performed by an authorized tester.
+(SEE GENERAL SECTION 1.B) Please note: Poultry purchased from a hatchery and raised for exhibition are not exempt from Pullorum-Typhoid testing requirements.

 However, "Market Classes" of poultry consigned to a slaughter establishment are exempt from the Salmonella testing requirements.
-"Market Classes" of poultry must be separated from all other poultry by a distance of ten or more feet and/or an eight-foot high solid partition.
+"Market Classes" of poultry must be separated from all other poultry by a distance of ten or more feet and/or an eight-foot-high solid partition.